sshyran/Archive.ReStructure/README.md

    https://github.com/sshyran/gatsby

-### Browserify - require('modules') in the browser
+### Browserify - require('modules') in the browser, just like R.js, but better (maybe)
-Use a node-style require() to organize your browser code and load modules installed by npm.
+browserify will recursively analyze all the require() calls in your app in order to build a bundle you can serve up to the browser in a single <script> tag.
+So you can use a node-style require() to organize/shrinkwrap your browser code, and even load modules installed by npm.

 https://github.com/sshyran/browserify

-### Lerna
-Managing JavaScript projects with multiple packages.
+### Lerna - Managing JavaScript projects with multiple packages.

 Lerna is a tool that optimizes the workflow around managing multi-package repositories with git and npm.

+Splitting up large codebases into separate independently versioned packages is extremely useful for code sharing.
+However, making changes across many repositories is messy and difficult to track, and testing across repositories gets complicated really fast.

    https://github.com/sshyran/lerna